Office of Diversity, Equity, and Inclusion (DEI)

 Students in classStudents laugh and poseStudents wearing graduation gowns smile and poseStudents hold stethoscopesStudents pose in a groupStudents wearing blue scrubs pose as a groupA group of people pose

 UConn School of Nursing is committed to diversity and the excellence it facilitates.
-We embrace diversity of race/ethnicity, gender, abilities, religion, sexual orientation, socioeconomic situation, background, experiences, and thought.
+We embrace diversity of race/ethnicity, gender, abilities, religion, sexual orientation, age, socioeconomic situation, background, experiences, and thought.
 This diversity culminates in strength that advances our learning, research and scholarship, practice, service, and innovation.

 UConn is committed to diversity, a crucial part of the University's mission.
 The SoN proudly upholds the University’s commitment to diversity while preserving The American Nurses' Association Code of Ethics.